eboyden42/mtg-commander-ai/README.md

 The frontend is built with React and provides a simple interface for users to input natural language queries.
 It communicates with a Python server to retrieve matching decks based on vector similarity.

 Both frontend and backend are deployed on [Render](https://render.com), making the application accessible online.
-Note that the first request may take a few moments to respond due to cold start latency.
+Note that the first request may take a few moments to respond due to cold start latency (this will be fixed later in development).

 ## Live Demo